-Prizes and Medals
+BLCS Prizes and Medals

-The British Liquid Crystal Society is calling for nominations for the below listed awards.
-All nominations must be sent to the Secretary (contact details below) by Wednesday 13th January 2021.
+The British Liquid Crystal Society is calling for nominations for the awards listed below.
+All nominations must be emailed to the Secretary (contact details below) as a Word or PDF file, by the end of Friday 31st January 2025.